-- Submission of a graded writing assignment from an upper-level undergraduate history class; - 2.
+- Submission of a graded writing assignment from an upper-level undergraduate history class and satisfactory performance on a Graduate Writing Proficiency Exam (to be administered and graded by the DSU History Department prior to admission). - 2.
 Grade point average of 3.25 or higher on all undergraduate history classes.